mikedawson/packable/README.md

    href="/originalvideos/AAA.mp4"/>
 ```

-4. Ensure that each "packable" page can load with the resources that are fetched
+4. Ensure that each "packable" page can be displayed with the resources that
-immediately after the page is opened and any additional resources the page
+are fetched immediately after the page is opened and any additional resources the page
 references as above.
 Any features that require live connectivity with the
 original server (e.g. social feeds) should degrade gracefully.